DaveCTurner/davecturner.github.io/_posts/2020-12-12-rolling-tcpdump.md

 traffic back out over the network then there's a risk that `tcpdump` will capture it all over again.
 Make sure you set up an appropriate filter in the original capture to avoid that.

+---

+**Addendum 2020-12-15**: An astute colleague pointed out that when we're doing these kinds of network trace then we typically only care about the packet headers, and therefore `-s128` is extremely effective at capturing what we need and dropping all the other junk in the payload.
+The headers compress pretty well too since there's lots of stuff that appears in every one, whereas the payload is typically encrypted and therefore practically uncompressible.
+Tools like [Wireshark](https://www.wireshark.org) correctly use the packet length reported in the header so they handle these truncated packets with no problems.
+I added that to the suggested `tcpdump` invocation above.